matomo-org/developer-documentation/docs/5.x/how-piwik-works.md

 Archive data can be:

-- **numeric metric records**: simple numeric values (like the number of page views or the number of visists)
+- **numeric metric records**: simple numeric values (like the number of page views or the number of visits)

     These are stored in the `archive_numeric_*` tables.
 Values are stored as float.